8 Tips for Maximizing Your VALUE

 Read More.
-Commit to reading a minimum of at least one book a month focused on professional development, personal development or some other aspect of your work life.
-Keep a book at your desk, in your car, next to your favorite chair at home.
+Commit to reading a minimum of at least one book a month focused on professional development, personal development, or some other aspect of your work life.
+Keep a book at your desk, in your car, or next to your favorite chair at home.
 Find time to read daily.
-Listen to audio books during your morning commute.
+Listen to audiobooks during your morning commute.
 Reading is the absolute BEST way to consistently sharpen your saw.

 Focus on Your Strengths.
 Dive deeper into one or more of your areas of strength.
 Actively seek out opportunities to spend more time in the areas where you add the highest value and which align best with those things that strengthen you.

 Identify Your Weaknesses.
 Determine if any of your weaknesses are “career blockers” – areas that may hold you back from advancement.
 Make a commitment in 2009 to shore up any areas of weaknesses that you determine to be career blockers.
 Teach Something.
 Offer your expertise to others through a teaching or training opportunity.
 Teaching is a great way to deepen your learning.

 Publish Something.
 Begin writing a book; write an article for a professional publication; launch a “blog” focused on your area of expertise.
 Share your wisdom and knowledge with others.
 Writing will, by default, create opportunities for learning.
 Writing is also an excellent means for enhancing and building your personal brand.